AasthaDG/Autonomous-AI-ULT-Freezer/README.md

-# Autonomous AI for Predictive Maintenance — ULT Freezer Fleet
+# Autonomous AI for Predictive Maintenance ~ ULT Freezer Fleet

-A working implementation of a **perceive → reason → act** autonomous AI system, applied to predictive maintenance for Ultra-Low Temperature (ULT) freezers — the equipment used in cold-chain storage for vaccines, biologics, and lab samples.
+A working implementation of a **perceive → reason → act** autonomous AI system, applied to predictive maintenance for Ultra-Low Temperature (ULT) freezers; the equipment used in cold-chain storage for vaccines, biologics, and lab samples.

 Most predictive maintenance systems stop at "predict": they output a risk score on a dashboard and leave the decision to a human.
-This project closes the loop — it perceives sensor state, reasons about risk using a blended ML approach, and **acts** by issuing a concrete, logged decision (monitor / schedule maintenance / dispatch technician / auto-adjust setpoint).
+This project closes the loop; it perceives sensor state, reasons about risk using a blended ML approach, and **acts** by issuing a concrete, logged decision (monitor / schedule maintenance / dispatch technician / auto-adjust setpoint).

 ## Why this exists

 Most predictive maintenance systems stop at a risk score on a dashboard.
-The interesting engineering problem is what happens *after* that number — deciding what to actually do about it, and doing it early enough to matter.
+The interesting engineering problem is what happens *after* that number; deciding what to actually do about it, and doing it early enough to matter.
 That's what this closes the loop on.

 ## Architecture